-As all the currently authorised vaccines are inactivated, where individuals in an eligible cohort present having received another inactivated or live vaccine, COVID-19 vaccination should still be considered.
-The same applies for other live and inactivated vaccines where COVID-19 vaccination has been received first.
-In many cases, vaccination should proceed to avoid any further delay in protection and to avoid the risk of the patient not returning for a later appointment.
-In such circumstances, patients should be informed about the likely timing of potential adverse events relating to each vaccine.
+As the Pfizer-BioNTech, AstraZeneca and Moderna COVID-19 vaccines are considered inactivated, where individuals in an eligible cohort present having recently received another inactivated or live vaccine, COVID-19 vaccination should still be given.
+The same applies for most other live and inactivated vaccines where COVID-19 vaccination has been received first or where a patient presents requiring 2 vaccines.
+It is generally better for vaccination to proceed to avoid any further delay in protection and to avoid the risk of the patient not returning for a later appointment.
+An exception to this is shingles vaccination, where a 7 day interval should ideally be observed given the potential for an inflammatory response to COVID-19 vaccine to reduce the response to the live virus.